Hawthorne Personal Injury Lawyers

 You should also know that you have a limited amount of time to file a personal injury lawsuit in Florida.
-In most cases, there is a four-year statute of limitations.
-This means you have four years from the date of injury—or the date on which the injury was discovered/could have been discovered—to file your claim in court.
+In most cases, there is a two-year statute of limitations.
+This means you have two years from the date of injury—or the date on which the injury was discovered/could have been discovered—to file your claim in court.
 In wrongful death cases, you have just two years from the date of death to file a lawsuit against the liable party.
 If you miss the deadline, the court will likely dismiss your case.

 If you are unsure whether you have a personal injury case, we encourage you to reach out to our team at Schackow & Mercadante.
 We offer free initial consultations, during which we can review the specific details of your situation and provide personalized insights regarding your various legal options.
 We are happy to answer any questions you may have and provide the guidance you need to navigate the legal process.